bgamari/ghc-wiki-import/records.md

-The discussion has many similarities with the original Type directed name resolution proposal: the question seems to be largely about nailing down a concrete implementation; see below and [
+The discussion has many similarities with the original Type directed name resolution proposal: the question seems to be largely about nailing down a concrete implementation.
-TDNR](http://hackage.haskell.org/trac/haskell-prime/wiki/TypeDirectedNameResolution).
 The original TDNR proposal had Overloading in mind, but Namespacing ends up having similarities. -- Greg Weber